EMT-Basic

 • Corresponding with the Lead Instructor

-These instructions and requirements will not be distributed until notification week, and only to conditionally accepted students.
-Failure to complete or participate in one or more items by the required deadline may result in dismissal from the program.
+These instructions and requirements will be provided during notification week and only to conditionally accepted students.
+Failure to complete or participate in any required component by the specified deadline may result in dismissal from the program.

 Screenings